cferdinandi/adventure/content/gm.md

 **Ashley:** While he does that, I'm going to attempt to carefully steal a few coins from the ogre's treasure while he sleeps.

 **GM:** Ok.
-Both of you make a Dexterity Rolls.
-Mercer, you take Worst Roll because you're wearing armor.
+Both of you make a Agility Rolls.
+Mercer, you take Worst Roll because your metal armor is very creaky and clunky.

 **Ashley:** I rolled a 15.